 Everyone will have plenty of time to pack up after the show.
 Take as long as you need.

 There are two classrooms (Room 1, Room 2).
-Room 1 is also the keynote room and has the stage setup, Room 2 is the CDL building (Hackerspace, 9059) in their classroom area.
+Room 1 is also the keynote room and has the stage setup, Room 2 is the CDL building (Hackerspace, 9059) with work benches and the classroom area.

-The consignment area will be in The Visitor’s Center (Sandy building), in through the main entrance of 9010-D, left down the hallway, past the cafeteria in the open area of 9010-C.
+The consignment area will be in The Visitor’s Center (Sandy building) in the cafeteria of 9010-C. Go in through the main entrance of 9010-D, left down the hallway, and into the cafeteria.

 Please start by planning to use one table for your exhibit.
 Some exhibits are so large that they will require two tables and that is expected but we can’t start by giving everybody multiple tables.
 As the show date nears and we know what the exhibits are we will fine tune the space allocation and offer additional space to people who have one table and really need a second table.